1. Product Overview#

 Offered as a managed service, this solution is designed for enterprises and institutions to quickly enable and execute their data science and AI projects at any scale, without having to manage the infrastructure themselves.
 GPU clusters are provisioned, managed, and maintained by NVIDIA.

-NVIDIA DGX Cloud stack diagram.
+NVIDIA DGX Cloud Create stack diagram.

-Run:ai on DGX Cloud provides:
+DGX Cloud Create provides:

-• A Compute Cluster: Customers get access to a dedicated AI cluster provisioned with state-of-the-art NVIDIA GPU capacity, provided by NVIDIA cloud service provider (CSP) partners, along with storage and networking, as part of their DGX Cloud subscription.
+• A Compute Cluster: Customers get access to a dedicated AI cluster provisioned with state-of-the-art NVIDIA GPU capacity, provided by NVIDIA cloud service provider (CSP) partners, along with storage and networking, as part of their DGX Cloud Create subscription.

 • User and Resource Management: The features and functionalities available to the end user are managed with role-based access control (RBAC).
-Run:ai uses the concept of projects and departments to manage access to resources across the cluster.
+NVIDIA Run:ai uses the concept of projects and departments to manage access to resources across the cluster.

-• Cluster and Workload Observability: The Run:ai GUI provides dashboards for monitoring and managing workloads, users, and resource utilization.
+• Cluster and Workload Observability: The NVIDIA Run:ai GUI provides dashboards for monitoring and managing workloads, users, and resource utilization.

-• NVIDIA AI Enterprise Subscription: All DGX Cloud subscriptions include access to NVIDIA AI Enterprise, which provides access to NVIDIA’s suite of GPU-optimized software.
+• NVIDIA AI Enterprise Subscription: All DGX Cloud Create subscriptions include access to NVIDIA AI Enterprise, which provides access to NVIDIA’s suite of GPU-optimized software.

 • Support: Customers have access to 24/7 enterprise-grade support from NVIDIA.
 NVIDIA will be the primary support for customers.
 Customers will have access to a Technical Account Manager (TAM).